usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 Each of these categories are described more below.

-#### Attendance
+#### Attendance (Synchronous)

 You must attend and participate in *at least* one synchronous interaction per week.
 The options are:

-  - **Lecture:** You should ideally attend and participate in the synchronous lecture via Zoom every Thursday.
-This includes participating in Zoom polls and breakout rooms.
+  - **Lecture:** You should ideally attend and participate in every synchronous lecture via Zoom.
+This includes answering questions during the Zoom meeting and participating in breakout rooms.

-  - **Alternatives:** You may alternatively attend lab or office hours with the instructor or teacher assistants.
+  - **Alternatives:** You may alternatively watch the recording and attend office hours with the instructor or teacher assistant.
 This must be a meaningful interaction, such as asking a question or having a discussion.

-Attending a code review appointment with the instructor does *not* count towards the weekly attendance requirement.

 <i class="fas fa-exclamation-triangle"></i>
 Misrepresenting your attendance or participation is a violation of academic integrity.
 See the [Cheating Policy](#cheating-policy) for possible consequences.
 {: class="notification" markdown="1" }

-#### Participation
+#### Participation (Asynchronous)

-This includes pass/fail assignments for completing surveys and discussions on Piazza, participating in exercises during lecture or lab, and participating in CS-sponsored events.
+This includes pass/fail assignments for completing surveys and discussions on Piazza, and participating in CS-sponsored events.

 #### Quizzes